-If a liquidity fee is imposed in connection with the redemption of your shares of the Financial Square Prime Obligations Fund, Financial Square Money Market Fund or Investor Tax-Exempt Money Market Fund, the Internal Revenue Service will require you to report any gain or loss recognized from your redemption.
+If a liquidity fee is imposed in connection with the redemption of your shares of a Retail Fund, the Internal Revenue Service will require you to report any gain or loss recognized from your redemption.
 If you held your shares as a capital asset, the gain or loss that you recognize will be a capital gain or loss, and will be long-term or short-term, generally depending on how long you have held your shares.
 Any liquidity fees you incur on shares redeemed will generally decrease the amount of any capital gain (or increase the amount of any capital loss) you recognize with respect to such redemption.